Estimating the Generalization in Deep Neural Networks via Sparsity: Method

-where $\zeta(\mathcal{D}_j)$ is in the range between 0 to 1, and the smaller the value is, the sparser the critical units are in the DNN on the classification of $\mathcal{D}_j$.
+where $\zeta(\mathcal{D}_j) \in [0, 1]$.
+The smaller the value is, the sparser the critical units are in the DNN on the classification of $\mathcal{D}_j$.
 This is one of the key quantity derived from cumulative unit ablation.

 On the other hand, impacted by the two turning points, the area enclosed by the two curves $E(n, \mathcal{D}_j)$ and $E_r(n, \mathcal{D}_j)$ should be also valuable.
 In addition to $\zeta(\mathcal{D}_j)$, we have another key quantity,